Bluecat extended to multimodel predictions.

 Bluecat is rooted in the bluprint for process-based modeling of uncertain hydrological systems proposed by Montanari and Koutsoyiannis in 2012.
 Here, we aim to propose an extension whose distinguishing feature is its intuitive approach that is particularly suited for technical applications.

-Bluecat is introduced in a submitted paper that is available online.
-Click here to download the Bluecat paper.
+Bluecat is introduced in a published paper that is available here.

 The following papers describe applications of Bluecat: